 “Renting an apartment in London is about 2-3 times more expensive than almost anywhere in the Midlands!” said Simon.
-It’s a real shock to the system when you first come down and try to find a comfortable space to relax after a show.
-“You can imagine if you’ve been on stage for several hours, rehearsing or even delivering a show, and some shows have two matinees a week you really need to be able to relax and know that you have a comfortable space to return to.
+It’s a real shock to the system when you try to find a comfortable space to relax after a show.
+“You can imagine if you’ve been on stage for several hours, rehearsing or even delivering a show, and some shows have two matinees a week you really need to be able to relax.
+You need a comfortable space to return to.
 Because tomorrow your back up on stage and need to be refreshed and raring to go.”

 “House-sitting in London and staying in a home is more relaxing than staying in hotel, or hostel.”

 “Your house-sit can be your home away from home.
-As a homeowner myself I appreciate the importance of knowing your home is secure and cared for when you are gone for long periods.
-I try to respect the space I am living in, and see the job of a house-sitter as a responsible one.
+As a homeowner myself I appreciate the importance of knowing my home is secure.
+I also want it to be cared for when I’m away for long periods.
+Therefore, I try to respect the space I am living in and see the job of a house-sitter as a responsible one.
 The owner wants to know they can trust you, rely on you to take care of their home.
 For most of us it is our best investment, to keep the homeowner’s property secure and well maintained while they are away is fundamental.
 In exchange they offer you their home to stay in for Free.”